top of page

 Fête des Chandelles, La Candeleur, why pancakes?

 La Chandeleur, in everyone's mind, is the pancake party.
 But what is the origin of this party that children love?
-Where do
+Where does the tradition come from?